Thank you for purchasing PDF Thumbnails Premium!

 Go to the Media Library (either directly in the WordPress admin area, or by clicking 'Add Media' within the page/post editor).
 Upload a new PDF file, and then click to open its 'detail view' within the Media Library.
 In the details to the right, you should see a line headed 'PDF Thumbnail', next to the text 'Generating...'.

 This means the plugin is generating the image, and it will let you know when it is complete.
+A thumbnail image of the first page, only, of the document is generated.
 Once complete, if you reload the page, you'll see the PDF now has the thumbnail as an icon:

 There is a 'Regenerate thumbnail' link that you can click if you ever need to regenerate the thumbnail in the future - for example if someone accidentally deletes the image file, or if the PDF changes significantly.